-Commission officials indicated these problems were due to oversight and errors with the financial statement process and template schedules.
+Commission officials indicated these problems were due to inexperience in recording infrequent events and oversight.

 Failure to establish and maintain adequate internal fiscal and administrative controls over Fund 940's accounting records and financial reporting could have, if not detected and corrected through the audit process, resulted in a material misstatement of Fund 940's financial statements.
-(Finding Code No. 2022-001, 2021-001, 2020-001)
+(Finding Code No. 2023-001, 2022-001, 2021-001, 2020-001)